 The water resources of the metro Atlanta region are critically important to the region's economic vitality and quality of life.
 The region lies in the headwaters of six major river basins, where natural surface water sources are small relative to other major metropolitan areas and in need of a high level of protection.
 The firm yield of water supply sources available to individual jurisdictions also varies, and some jurisdictions have larger available supplies than others.
-ARC recommends a careful examination by Atlanta Watershed Management of its capacity to meet peak-day demands for any project, in addition to other current and projected future peak-day demands.
-ARC also recommends that Atlanta Watershed Management require the installation of advanced "waterless" cooling technologies or "near waterless" technology to reduce the burden on the drinking water supplies and increase the resiliency for both the project and the potable water system.
-This project will utilize an advanced waterless cooling system that will consume little or no city water on an ongoing basis.
+ARC recommends a careful examination by Atlanta Watershed Management of its capacity to meet peak-day demands for this project, in addition to other current and projected future peak-day demands.
+ARC also recommends that Atlanta Watershed Management require the installation of advanced "waterless" cooling technologies or "near waterless" technology to reduce the burden on drinking water supplies and increase resiliency of both the project and the potable water system.